Hunter Renfroe Preview, Player Props: Reds vs. Mariners

 Hunter Renfroe At The Plate

-- Renfroe has driven home a run in 32 games this season (25.0%), including more than one RBI in 11.7% of his games and producing three or more of his team's runs on six occasions..
+- In 25.6% of his games this season, Renfroe has notched at least one RBI.
+In 15 of those games (11.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.

-- He has scored in 46 of 128 games this year, and more than once 7 times.
+- In 36.4% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (5.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.